How to Delete a SharePoint Site in Microsoft 365: Step-by-Step Guide

 Can I delete the Root Site Collection SharePoint Online?

 No!
-You can’t delete the root site collection in SharePoint Online through SharePoint Admin Center.
+You can’t delete the root site collection in SharePoint Online through the SharePoint Admin Center.
 If you use other methods like PowerShell to delete, All other site collections and OneDrive will be inaccessible for all users until you either restore the site or create a new root site.
 Instead of deleting and recreating a SharePoint Online root site collection, you can use this method: How do you replace a classic root site in SharePoint Online with a modern site?

 How do I delete OneDrive for business collection in SharePoint online?